CoderBrihan/Android_Hacking_Kali_Linux/README.md

 # Android_Hacking_Kali_Linux
-This is for education purpose only.
+This is for educational purpose only.